Reviewing literature for the research proposal

 - practices and applications─focus on identifying how interventions are applied, or how practices occur, may be used to establish a practical need not being met.

-The first two foci are the basis for all literature review writing.
-All researchers read to ascertain the key finding or argument, and its similarity or difference with other research and scholarship in the discipline in relation to some important foci.
-Research implications, methodology, theory or a practical application may also be referred to in substantiating the newness of the proposed research, but this will depend on the project.
+The first four foci are commonly found in literature review writing.
+All researchers read to ascertain the foci of the field, the key findings or arguments, similarities and differences that organise or separate research and scholarship in the discipline, and to present the implications of the knowledge of the field.
+Research methodology, theory or a practical application may also be referred to in substantiating the newness of the proposed research, but this will depend on the project.
 The methodological approach adopted in previous research might be discussed, for instance, to argue that previous methodological approaches fail to capture some critical aspect of the subject that the proposed research aims to explicate by using a different methodological approach.

 Useful questions when reading texts for the literature review: